LukeXF/ChromaWebsite/README.md

 ChromaWebsite
 ============

-A HTML/CSS based project for Chroma Hills as contacted to do so.
+A HTML/CSS based project for Chroma Hills as contracted to do so.

 #Usage